 - When food spills over and burns on the oven floor, sprinkle a handful of salt on the mess.
 The smoke will be reduced and the spill easier to clean after the oven cools.
 You can add some cinnamon to the salt to help reduce odors.

 - To clean sluggish drains, pour 1/2 cup baking soda down the drain.
 Add 1/2 cup white vinegar and cover the drain.
-Let this mixture foam for a few minutes, then pour 8 cups of boiling water down the drain. to flush it.
+Let this mixture foam for a few minutes, then pour 8 cups of boiling water down the drain to flush it.
 Do not use this combination after using any commercial drain opener or cleaner.

-- I like to put lemon or lime pieces through the garbage disposal every few days for a clean fresh smell.
+- We like to put lemon or lime pieces through the garbage disposal every few days for a clean fresh smell.
 To freshen the garbage disposal, sprinkle a couple of tablespoons of baking soda down the drain, drop in two ice cubes and turn it on.
 Then run the hot water for a few minutes while the disposal is working.

 - If plastic from the bread wrapper melts onto your toaster, use a little nail polish remover to get it off.
 Let the toaster cool before you try this.

 - Clean your coffee maker every few weeks by filling the water reservoir with equal parts white vinegar and water and putting it through the brew cycle.
 Then use clean fresh water and repeat the brew cycle to rinse the machine.
 Repeat with fresh water two more times.